bytecodealliance/regalloc2/doc/DESIGN.md

 not over-approximate (this turns out to be important for performance, and is also necessary for correctness in the case of stackmaps).

-### Blockparam Lists: Source-Side and Dest-Side
+### Blockparam Vectors: Source-Side and Dest-Side

-The initialization stage scans the input program and produces two lists that represent blockparam flows from branches to destination
+The initialization stage scans the input program and produces two vectors that represent blockparam flows from branches to destination
 blocks: `blockparam_ins` and `blockparam_outs`.

-These two lists are the first instance we will see of a recurring
+These two vectors are the first instance we will see of a recurring
-pattern: the lists contain tuples that are carefully ordered in a way such that their sort-order is meaningful.
-"Build a list lazily then sort" is a common idiom: it batches the O(n log n) cost into one operation that the stdlib has aggressively optimized, it provides dense storage, and it allows for a scan in a certain order that often lines up with a scan over the program.
+pattern: the vectors contain tuples that are carefully ordered in a way such that their sort-order is meaningful.
+"Build a vector lazily then sort" is a common idiom: it batches the O(n log n) cost into one operation that the stdlib has aggressively optimized, it provides dense storage, and it allows for a scan in a certain order that often lines up with a scan over the program.

-In this particular case, we will build lists of (vreg, block) points that are meaningful either at the start or end of a block, so that later, when we scan over a particular vreg's allocations in block order, we can generate another list of allocations.
+In this particular case, we will build vectors of (vreg, block) points that are meaningful either at the start or end of a block, so that later, when we scan over a particular vreg's allocations in block order, we can generate another vector of allocations.
 One side (the "outs") also contains enough information that it can line up with the other side (the "ins") in a later sort.

-To make this work, `blockparam_ins` contains a list of (to-vreg, to-block, from-block) tuples, and has an entry for every blockparam of every block.
+To make this work, `blockparam_ins` contains a vector of (to-vreg, to-block, from-block) tuples, and has an entry for every blockparam of every block.
 Note that we can compute this without actually observing from-blocks; we only need to iterate over `block_preds` at any given block.

-Then, `blockparam_outs` contains a list of (from-vreg, from-block, to-block, to-vreg), and has an entry for every parameter on every branch that ends a block.
+Then, `blockparam_outs` contains a vector of (from-vreg, from-block, to-block, to-vreg), and has an entry for every parameter on every branch that ends a block.
 There is exactly one "out" tuple for every "in" tuple.
 As mentioned above, we will later scan over both to generate moves.

-### Program-Move Lists: Source-Side and Dest-Side
+### Program-Move Vectors: Source-Side and Dest-Side

 Similar to blockparams, we handle moves specially.
-In fact, we ingest all moves in the input program into a set of lists -- "move sources" and "move dests", analogous to the "ins" and "outs" blockparam lists described above -- and then completely ignore the moves in the program thereafter.
+In fact, we ingest all moves in the input program into a set of vectors -- "move sources" and "move dests", analogous to the "ins" and "outs" blockparam vectors described above -- and then completely ignore the moves in the program thereafter.
 The semantics of the API are such that all program moves will be recreated with regalloc-inserted edits, and should not still